Israel has an unwritten but broadly accepted national security doctrine. These are its parameters and practical applications.

 This makes it even more important that a dialogue be maintained between military and political levels, so that soldiers understand what statesmen wish to achieve.
 In such a dialogue, it is the duty of the political leadership to define and communicate in unambiguous terms what they want to achieve through combined military and diplomatic action, and to determine in conjunction with the military command what should be the military endgame.
 This process should be informed by the realization that the desired diplomatic results are not always likely to follow.
 It works the other way around: At best, political objectives can determine military outcomes.

 For example, the military goal today in operations in Syria is to prevent transfer of weapons to Hezbollah and to deny Iran military bases in the region.
-This is a well-defined outcome, which the IDF knows how to translate it into action, and no attendant diplomacy is necessary.
+This is a well-defined objective, which the IDF knows how to translate it into action, and no attendant diplomacy is necessary.
 If diplomatic action would be added, leading to a Syrian or Russian decision to push Iranian forces out of Syria, this would be a welcome contribution.
 It is a goal that should be sought through the combined pursuit of intense dialogue with the Russians and IDF efforts on the ground.
 But the military outcome in this case is sufficiently important to take risks in attaining that outcome even without the additional diplomatic complement.

 As noted, in the future Israel is bound to face many situations in which the military objective must be clear since the diplomatic effort is meaningless.
 Consider UN Security Resolution 1701 which ended fighting in the Second Lebanon War in 2006; an utterly useless and meaningless resolution (given the UN’s complete failure to implement its responsibilities under the resolution).
 The resolution served only to give politicians a cover for the decision to end the fighting, inconclusively.
 Therefore, Israel’s working assumption for the future must be that there is no way to achieve in the diplomatic arena anything beyond what would be achieved in battle, and any international engagement would at best produce a “1701 plus”-type resolution with zero effect in practice.